-68. Any alteration in these Bye-laws recommended by the Council may be proposed at the Annual General Meeting, or at an Extraordinary General Meeting, due notice thereof having been given in the notice calling the Meeting, provided that such proposed alteration shall have been exhibited in a conspicuous place in the Headquarters of the Institute for at least one calendar month previous to the Meeting at which it shall be submitted.

-69. Any fifty Members may propose to the Council any new Bye-law or the alteration or repeal of any existing Bye-law, by letter addressed to the Secretary, and if dissatisfied with the answer of the Council, they may require that their proposition be referred to an Extraordinary General Meeting which the Council shall convene for that purpose within one calendar month after receiving such requisition.

-70. No repeal or alteration of any of these Bye-laws or additions thereto shall be considered valid unless concurred in by three-quarters of the Members present and voting in each case, and until approved in the manner provided in Article 15 of the Charter.
+- 68. Any alteration in these Bye-laws recommended by the Council may be proposed at the Annual General Meeting, or at an Extraordinary General Meeting, due notice thereof having been given in the notice calling the Meeting, provided that such proposed alteration shall have been exhibited in a conspicuous place in the Headquarters of the Institute or on the website of the Institute or in such other manner as Council deems appropriate, including by electronic means, for at least one calendar month previous to the Meeting at which it shall be submitted. - 69.
+Any fifty Members may propose to the Council any new Bye-law or the alteration or repeal of any existing Bye-law, by letter addressed to the Secretary, and if dissatisfied with the answer of the Council, they may require that their proposition be referred to an Extraordinary General Meeting which the Council shall convene for that purpose within one calendar month after receiving such requisition. - 70.
+No repeal or alteration of any of these Bye-laws or additions thereto shall be considered valid unless concurred in by three-quarters of the Members present and voting in each case, and until approved in the manner provided in Article 15 of the Charter.